Form 8.3 - The Vanguard Group, Inc.: Strongbridge Biopharma plc

 (a) Purchases and sales

-Purchase/sale Number of relevant securities Price per unit (Note 5) Sale 35 2.64 USD
+Purchase/sale Number of relevant securities Price per unit (Note 5) Purchase 32 2.94 USD

 (b) Derivatives transactions (other than options transactions)